Did you know that the park has been shaped by many different glacial events over the past few hundred thousand years?

 The Planning Process

-Asi Keyi Natural Environment Park management planning began in April 2015 and the plan is scheduled to be recommended in 2017.
+Asi Keyi Natural Environment Park management planning began in April 2015.
 The Steering Committee has established a process pursuant to the Kluane First Nation Final Agreement (Ch.
 10, Sch.
 B).

 Why does park planning take so long?
 Six major stages are required: